Carlgo11/carlgo11.com/_posts/2022-06-16-You-Don't-Need-A-VPN.md

 category: internet security
 layout: post
 title: No, You Don't Need a VPN
+description: The last couple of years the VPN industry have flooded the internet with ads for general consumers.
+In this post I'll debunk their claims and tell you the real use cases of a VPN.
 ---

 The last couple of years the VPN industry have flooded the internet with ads for general consumers.